RocketRider/GreenForce-Player/README.md

 GreenForce-Player is an alternative player to play video and audio media.
 A special feature is that it allows to password protect video and audio files.
 It is specifically designed for reducing the hard drive access by using a cache system to extend the battery life of laptops.
-In addition, the player supports the ability to encrypt media files to protect them with a password from unauthorized access.

 Currently supported features:
 -----------------------------